SciBorgs/SciGuides/reference-sheets/RobotCode.md

 ### IO Classes
 Now that you have a way of interacting with the IO classes, you have to make the IO classes themselves.

-You should be able to simulate as many subsystems as possible, since that allows you to test them even when the robot is not present.
-However, you'll find that you'll only be able to do this with feedback mechanisms, since with simple motor mechanisms there's nothing to simulate; it's just a motor.
+You should try to simulate as many subsystems as possible, since that allows you to test them even when the robot is not present.
+However, you'll only be able to do this with feedback mechanisms, since with simple motor mechanisms there's nothing to simulate; it's just a motor.

 There's also no way to get information from the simulation, since the IO interface doesn't have the methods required to get such information, rendering simulation completely useless.